EBD-Group-3/mental-wellness-model/GCS_DATA_INTEGRATION.md

 - Check data types match expected formats
 - Remove any null values in required columns

+**5. "Missing optional dependency 'pyarrow'"**
+- This indicates Parquet support is not available
+- **Solution**: pyarrow has been added to requirements.txt and will be installed on next deployment
+- **Workaround**: Convert your Parquet file to CSV format and use that instead
+- **Check status**: Use `/system/dependencies` endpoint to verify pyarrow installation

 ### Debug Steps:
 1. Test health endpoint: `GET /health`
+2. Check dependencies: `GET /system/dependencies`
-2. List data files: `GET /gcs/data`
+3. List data files: `GET /gcs/data`
-3. Preview data: `GET /gcs/data/preview`
+4. Preview data: `GET /gcs/data/preview`
-4. Check logs in Render dashboard for detailed error messages
+5. Check logs in Render dashboard for detailed error messages

 ## 🚀 Benefits